E-detectors: a nonparametric framework for sequential change detection: Introduction

-Based on the introduced framework of the changepoint detection procedure using e-detectors, we detour difficulties in the commonly used methods illustrated above as follows.
+Based on the introduced framework of the sequential change detection procedure using e-detectors, we detour difficulties in the commonly used methods illustrated above as follows.
 First, due to the nonparametric nature of the new framework, we do not need to choose any parametric model to fit the data.
-Instead, we simply assume the absolute value of each Plus-Minus stat is bounded by a large number - in this example, we set $80$ as the boundary.
-Though we set a boundary conservatively large, our detection procedure is variance-adaptive so that we can detect the changepoint efficiently without specifying the variance of observations.
-Second, the nonasymptotic analysis of the new framework makes it possible to choose an explicit detection boundary, which is equal to $\log(1/\alpha)$ to build a changepoint detection procedure controlling the ARL by $1/\alpha$ for any given $\alpha \in (0,1)$.
-In this example, we choose $\alpha = 10^{-3}$ to make ARL is larger than at least 10 regular seasons of game dates.
-The right plot in \cref{fig::cavs_score} shows the log of e-detectors on which we build the changepoint detection procedure.
+Instead, we simply assume the absolute value of each Plus-Minus stat is bounded by a large number --- in this example, we set $80$ as the boundary.
+Though we set a conservatively large boundary, our detection procedure is variance-adaptive so that we can detect the changepoint efficiently without specifying the variance of observations.
+Second, the nonasymptotic analysis of the new framework makes it possible to choose an explicit detection boundary, which is equal to $\log(1/\alpha)$, to build a sequential change detection procedure controlling the ARL by $1/\alpha$ for any given $\alpha \in (0,1)$.
+In this example, we choose $\alpha = 10^{-3}$ to make ARL is larger than at least 10 regular seasons of games.
+The right plot in \cref{fig::cavs_score} shows the log of e-detectors on which we build the sequential change detection procedure.
 The red horizontal line corresponds to the detection boundary given by $\log(1/\alpha)$.
-We can check the procedure detects the changepoint of the Plus-Minus stat of the Cavaliers in the middle of 2014-15 season.
-See \cref{subSec::bounded_rv} for the detailed explanation about how we construct the online changepoint detection procedure based on the general framework we introduce throughout the paper.
+We can check the procedure detects the changepoint of the Plus-Minus stat of the Cavaliers in the middle of the 2014-15 season.
+See \cref{subSec::bounded_rv} for the detailed explanation about how we construct the sequential change detection procedure based on the general methodology we introduce in the paper.